Tamaqua, Pennsylvania: Hotels

 The first tavern in Tamaqua was opened around 1807 in Berkhard Moser's house by the widow of John Kershner and her son-in-law, Isaac Bennett.
 In 1827, the Little Schuylkill Company, aspiring to draw the center of population to Dutch Hill, built the first stone building and hotel in Tamaqua.
 The house was converted into a dwelling thirty years afterward.

 In 1832, James Taggart, one of the pioneers in Panther Creek Valley, came to Tamaqua and opened a hotel.
 Michael Beard took possession in 1846.
+The White Swan Inn (now Mundy’s Pub) was established in the early 1840s and is located at the corner of Cedar and South Greenwood streets.

 Between 1845 and 1847, the United States Hotel was built by the Little Schuylkill Company and was first kept by Joseph Haughawout.
 In 1850, the Washington House, on Pine Street, was built, and the American and Mansion on Centre Street at a later period.

 Literary societies and lyceums

 In 1853, Tamaqua had a public library and debating clubs discussed current events in the first town hall or schoolhouse as early as 1845.
 In 1856, the Tamaqua Lyceum was organized; it held weekly sessions in the south ward school building.
 Matthew Newkirk of Philadelphia contributed 1,500 books to it, which passed into the hands of the Perseverance Fire Company when the society later disbanded.
 No records of the first organization remain.
 The principal citizens were members.

 On November 26, 1876, a group of men formed the Presbyterian Social and Literary Institute.